Matt-Jennings-GitHub/Matt-Jennings.github.io/_portfolio/Club Penguin Genetic Algorithm.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/ClubPenguin/clubpenguin2.jpg" alt="Genetic Evolution">

-More details of the algorithm specifics can be found on my [GitHub](https://github.com/Matt-Jennings-GitHub).
+More details of the algorithm specifics are outlined in the video above and can also be found on my [GitHub](https://github.com/Matt-Jennings-GitHub).